 SmoothMoves is an interaction technique for Augmented Reality (AR), based on smooth pursuits head movements.
 Using AR, circular moving targets (or 'buttons') are overlaid on an interactable object.
 By ever so slightly moving your head along with these targets, you can select the buttons.
 The prototype was built to demonstrate potential use cases of the technique in real-world settings.

 An Inertial Measurement Unit (IMU) attached to a spectacle frame continuously tracks head movements, whilst an Android application overlays moving targets on an AR marker.
-A laptop receives movement data of the targets and user, and continuously calculates a correlation between the two.
+A laptop receives movement data of the targets and the user, and calculates a correlation between the two.
 If they match, the laptop will send instructions to interactable object.
 This prototype (as shown on the last two pictures) was later ported to a Microsoft Holo Lens, which removed the need for AR markers and the laptop.